stlpublicradio/DroneOperationsManual/opsmanual.md

 ## Post-Flight

-The post-flight checklist is broken into three parts: Shutting down the drone, which is done by the PIC; inspecting the aircraft; and filling out logs.
+The post-flight checklist is broken into three parts: Shutting down the drone, which is done by the PIC; inspecting the aircraft; and collecting information to enter into the logs.
 Logging is an important part of aviation safety and will serve as an important document in maintenance of your UAS.

+## Post-Trip

+The post-trip checklist is also broken into three parts.

+#### Logging and equipment checklist

+Logging flight and battery information is essential to spotting problems with the drone on the ground rather than having them happen in the air.
+This section also includes collecting data from the memory card and camera maintenance.

+#### Equipment condition checklist

+This section is a status check for all equipment used, to determine whether it's in good shape, may require extra attention, or needs repair or replacement.

+#### Mission summary

+This section serves as a short summary of the mission, with space to note any adverse conditions or incidents.

 ## Logging